zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 If I was putting that code into a library then some comments would be appropriate.
 But his code is not getting put into a library.
 It was created to make the point that large functions can be broken down into smaller classes containing smaller functions.
 Adding lots of explanatory comments would have detracted from that point.

 **JOHN:**

+I disagree that adding comments would have distracted from your point, but let's not argue that.
+Instead, let's discuss what comments this code *should* have if it were used in production.
+For starters, would you like to modify the code to add what you think are appropriate comments?
+Or, I can talk about what I think is needed and you can agree or disagree.

+**JOHN:**